area9innovation/fast/readme.md

 Fastlåst is not in this tradition.
 It is a tool, which hardly can do anything at the moment, but it has the grand goal of allowing all languages to work together in practice.

 The first goal is to leverage the strength of existing languages and platforms with Fastlåst.
-It aims to be a one-stop solution for front-end, backend, database, development, deployment, testing and documentation.
+It aims to be a one-stop solution for tying together the front-end, backend, database, development, deployment, testing and documentation.

 ### Status